Skip to main page content (AccessKey S)

 It takes a little effort to get to Caerlaverock Castle.
 It lies just off the B725 some seven miles south of Dumfries, close to where the River Nith flows into the Solway Firth.
 But this is a trip well worth making: Caerlaverock is one of the most attractive and interesting castles in Scotland.

 There are a number of things that help set Caerlaverock apart.
-The most striking is the way it is lapped by the waters of its broad moat.
+The most striking is the way it is lapped by the waters of its broad inner moat.
 Coupled with its shape, an equilateral triangle with its apex at the huge northern gatehouse, the result is intriguing and instantly pleasing to the eye.

 The castle saw more action in the 1500s, being captured by the English in 1544 and again attacked by them in 1570.
 However the union of the crowns in 1603 finally offered the promise of peace between England and Scotland after 400 years of sporadic warfare.
 In 1634 Robert Maxwell, the First Earl of Nithsdale, converted the castle into something more befitting the family's standing and the more peaceful times.
 He built the magnificent Nithsdale Lodging, the east range whose ornamental stonework still dominates the interior of the castle.

 But the promise of peace was illusory, and wars between England and Scotland were swiftly replaced by wars of religion, doctrine and kingship.
 In 1640, just six years after the building of the Nithsdale Lodging, Caerlaverock was held by the Maxwells for King Charles I against a besieging army of Covenanters for thirteen weeks before surrendering (see our Historical Timeline).
-Damage wrought by the Covenanters during and after the siege was never repaired and what you see today is pretty much what was left in the Summer of 1640.
-Caerlaverock Castle was placed in State care in 1946 and is now looked after by Historic Scotland.
+Damage caused by the Covenanters during and after the siege was never repaired and what you see today is pretty much what was left in the Summer of 1640.
+Caerlaverock Castle was placed in State care in 1946 and is now looked after by Historic Environment Scotland.

 Read about Thomas D. Murphy's visit to Caerlaverock Castle in his 1908 book, British Highways and Byways From a Motor Car.